Introduction

 element={

-<Authenticated fallback={<Outlet />}>
+<Authenticated key="auth-pages" fallback={<Outlet />}>

-<NavigateToResource resource="countries" />
+<NavigateToResource resource="colors" />

 </Authenticated>